Scaling Behavior of the Hirsch Index for Failure Avalanches, Percolation Clusters and Paper Citations: Abstract

 \section{Abstract}

-A popular measure for citation inequalities of individual scientists have been the Hirsch index ($h$).
-If the number $n_c$ of citations are plotted against the number $n_p$ of papers (having those citations), then $h$ corresponds to the fixed point (where $n_c = h = n_p$) of the above-mentioned (non-linear) citation function of the scientists.
+A popular measure for citation inequalities of individual scientists has been the Hirsch index ($h$).
+If for any scientist the number $n_c$ of citations is plotted against the serial number $n_p$ of the paper having those many citations (when the papers are ordered from highest cited to lowest) then $h$ corresponds to the nearest lower integer value of $n_p$ below the fixed point of the non-linear citation function (or given by $n_c = h = n_p$ if both $n_p$ and $n_c$ are dense set of integers near the $h$ value).
 The same index can be estimated (from $h=s=n_{s}$) for the avalanche or cluster of size ($s$) distributions ($n_s$) in elastic fiber bundle or percolation models.
-We find, for stress ($\sigma$) or lattice occupation probability ($p$) near the bundle failure threshold ($\sigma_c$) or percolation threshold ($p_c$), a good fit to Widom-Stauffer like scaling $h/[\sqrt{N}/log N]$ = $f(\sqrt{N}[\sigma_c -\sigma]^\alpha)$ or $h/[\sqrt{N}/log N]=f(\sqrt{N}|p_c -p|^\alpha)$, with asymptotically defined scaling function $f$, for systems of size $N$ (total number of fibers or lattice sites), and $\alpha$ denoting the appropriate scaling exponent.
-As the critical intervals of the authors are not known, the citation $h-$index data for authors are simply fitted to $h \sim \sqrt N_c /log N_c \sim \sqrt N_p /log N_p$ (as appropriate for the critical point) where $N_p(= \Sigma n_p)$ denotes total number of papers and $ N_c (= \Sigma n_c )$ total number of citations of any individual author.
-We also show that if the number ($N_m$) of members of parliaments or national assemblies of different countries (with population $N$) is identified as their respective $h-$index, then the data fits the scaling relation $N_m \sim \sqrt N /log N$, resolving a major recent controversy.
+Another such inequality index, called the Kolkata index ($k$) says that $(1-k)$ fraction of papers attract $k$ fraction of citations ($k=0.80$ corresponds to the 80-20 law of Pareto).
+We find, for stress ($\sigma$), lattice occupation probability ($p$) or Kolkata index ($k$) near the bundle failure threshold ($\sigma_c$) or percolation threshold ($p_c$) or critical value of Kolkata index $k_c$, good fit to Widom-Stauffer like scaling $h/[\sqrt{N}/log N]$ = $f(\sqrt{N}[\sigma_c -\sigma]^\alpha)$, $h/[\sqrt{N}/log N]=f(\sqrt{N}|p_c -p|^\alpha)$ or $h/[\sqrt{N_c}/log N_c]=f(\sqrt{N_c}|k_c -k|^\alpha)$ respectively, with asymptotically defined scaling function $f$, for systems of size $N$ (total number of fibers or lattice sites) or $N_c$ (total number of citations), and $\alpha$ denoting the appropriate scaling exponent.
+We also show that if the number ($N_m$) of members of parliaments or national assemblies of different countries (with population $N$) is identified as their respective $h-$index, then the data fit the scaling relation $N_m \sim \sqrt N /log N$, resolving a major recent controversy.